Lilly Supply home

 This summary provides basic information about Zepbound but does not include all information known about this medicine.
 Read the information that comes with your prescription each time your prescription is filled.
 This information does not take the place of talking with your healthcare provider.
 Be sure to talk to your healthcare provider about Zepbound and how to take it.
 Your healthcare provider is the best person to help you decide if Zepbound is right for you.

-ZP CON CBS 18OCT2024
+ZP CON BS 25FEB2026

 TRULICITY (DULAGLUTIDE) INDICATIONS AND SAFETY SUMMARY WITH WARNINGS